chelseakomlo/mls-architecture/draft-ietf-mls-architecture.md

 Ultimately, the only requirement is for the applications to be able to check the credential containing the protocol signing key and the identity against the Authentication Service at any time.
+===
+Huh.
+Why would you want to do this at any time?
+Either link to another section where it further specifies this, or give more detail about the cases when this would be valuable.
+===

 By definition, the Authentication Service is invested with a large amount of trust.
 A malicious AS can impersonate -- or allow an attacker to impersonate -- any user of the system.
+As a corrolary, by
+===
+Spelling
+===
-As a corrolary, by impersonating identities authorized to be members of a group, an AS can break confidentiality.
+impersonating identities authorized to be members of a group, an AS can break confidentiality.